decentraland/unity-renderer/browser-interface/STYLE.md

     ```
   - The exported type of the action creator:
     ```
-    export type CreateNewUserRequest = ReturnType<createNewUserRequest>
+    export type CreateNewUserRequest = ReturnType<typeof createNewUserRequest>
     ```
-* `actions.ts` CAN NOT contain other exports other than a set of these three elements.
+  - It is OK to avoid one of these three if it's not used, but this is likely a warning sign.
+When one of these is not used, it's likely that the use of `redux-saga` is not in line with the style followed in `decentraland-dapps`.
+* `actions.ts` should not contain other exports that don't fall in those three categories (action type string name, action creator, or type of the action creator)
 * On naming conventions for actions:
   - Please follow `Request`, `Success` and `Failure` for common HTTP or other RPC-style processes.